victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

          4.   ```cd ./Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/Deployment/scripts/fabric_scripts```
          5.   ```sh ./run_fabric_items_scripts.sh keyvault_param workspaceid_param solutionprefix_param```
               1.   keyvault_param - the name of the keyvault that was created in Step 1
-              2.   workspaceid_param - the workspaceid created in Step 2
+              2.   workspaceid_param - the Existing Workspaceid or workspaceid created in Step 2
               3.   solutionprefix_param - prefix used to append to lakehouse upon creation
     4. Get Fabric Lakehouse connection details:
     5. Once deployment is complete, navigate to Fabric Workspace